Public Health Advisory

-Approximately 60% of the site will preserve the natural character of the area.
-The rock ridge which bisects the park will be protected as an “area of special interest” or ASI, which will maintain the juniper, pine, rabbit brush and alpine current vegetation and associated wildlife such as quail, yellow marmots (rockchucks) and squirrels.
+The rock ridge which bisects the park is protected as an “area of special interest” or ASI, and maintains the juniper, pine, rabbit brush and alpine currant vegetation for wildlife such as quail, yellow marmots (rockchucks) and squirrels.

 The “Roots and Shoots” organization has provided a butterfly garden along the primary trail utilizing native shrubs and perennials.
-Ensworth Elementary School is working on an “Art Discovery Trail” designed to stimulate creative thinking and movement.
-The school is also our “Adopt-a-Park” partner.

 5 am to 10 pm